econchick/new-coder/README.rst

-WSRS - What She Really Said
+TalkBackBot
 ================================

 Are you tired of "That's what she said" jokes?
 Then this bot is for you!
-It will join a channel under the nickname "whatshereallysaid" and respond to the configured trigger phrases with a quotation from a notable woman.
+It will join a specified channel and respond to the configured trigger phrases with what she really said, i.e. a quotation from a notable woman.

 Installation
 ------------